rm862/AML-spotify/README.md

 # AML Group 47 project: Spotify data analysis

+** This is an imported repository of the group project made for AML in the year 2024-2025 **

 Project structure:
 - "old_stuff" contains older versions of various notebooks (can be disregarded)
 - "report" contains the latex files for the project report